baobaoanddavid/baobaoanddavid.github.io/content/faqs.md

 Q: Where are you registered?

-We are registered through Zola.
+We are registered through Zola: www.zola.com/registry/baobaoanddavid.
 Please see the Registry page for more information.

 -----------

 Q: Can we give cash gifts?

-A: Yes, we appreciate cash gifts.
+A: Yes, we appreciate cash gifts at www.zola.com/registry/baobaoanddavid.
 In Chinese wedding traditions, gifting cash in red envelopes is a cherished custom symbolizing good fortune, prosperity, and unity.
 Cash gifts help the newlyweds build their future together and provide practical support for starting their new life.
 This tradition reflects a deep appreciation for family and communal well-being, where each guest contributes to the couple’s shared dreams.

 -----------